BP-Feral/BP-Feral/README.md

 ## Notice

-All repositories have been archived until **December 2025** while I refactor and modernize older projects.
+All repositories have been archived until **December 2025** while I refactor and modernize older projects with most of them going into **private** mode.
+If you still need access for the private projects, contanct me on **Discord**.

 Revisiting them with more experience highlighted several issues-inefficiencies, duplicated logic, and, in some cases, incomplete or broken implementations.
 The goal of this cleanup is to bring everything up to my current standards for structure, performance, and maintainability.